Washington Monument: Proposals

-On December 24, 1799, 10 days after Washington's death, a U.S. Congressional committee recommended a different type of monument.
-John Marshall (1755–1835), a Representative from Virginia (who later became Chief Justice of the United States, 1801–1835) proposed that a tomb be erected within the Capitol and it was designed later to place such a crypt sepulchre below the rotunda of the great dome.
-However, a lack of funds, disagreement over what type of memorial would best honor the country's first president, and the Washington family's reluctance to move his body from Mount Vernon prevented progress on any project.
+On December 24, 1799, ten days after Washington's death, a U.S. Congressional committee recommended a different type of monument.
+U.S. Representative John Marshall proposed that a tomb be erected within the Capitol, but a lack of funds, disagreement over what type of memorial to build, and the Washington family's reluctance to move his body from Mount Vernon prevented progress on any project.
+The Democratic-Republican Party (Jeffersonian Republicans) took control of Congress in 1801 and rescinded prior approvals for the memorial.
+Further political squabbling, along with the American Civil War, blocked the completion of the Washington Monument for much of the 19th century.